 The purpose of this measure is to reduce pumping impacts on riparian vegetation, particularly in the region of Aquifer Subunit 2 (Scarlett Narrows to Carmel Valley Village).
-Activities in the 2006-2007 period to further this goal are summarized above in Sections II (Monitoring Water Resources), III (Manage Water Production), and IV (Manage Water Demand).
+Activities to further this goal during 2007-2008 are summarized above in Sections II (Monitoring Water Resources), III (Manage Water Production), and IV (Manage Water Demand).